JStateson/MilkywaySeparation/README.md

 -DOPENCL_INCLUDE_DIRS=/where2/OpenCL  ../milkywayathome_client/

-----or just download the files I got here if you trust this repositiory---- feel free to make any suggestions especially if ou get a better library than the one I found
+----or just download the files I got here if you trust this repositiory---- feel free to make any suggestions especially if you get a better library than the one I found